solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/OptimismMultisig.md

 -   `description()`: Provide a detailed description of your proposal.
 -   `deploy()`: This example demonstrates the deployment of new MockUpgrade which will be used as new implementation to proxy.
--   `run()`: Sets environment for running the proposal. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`.
+-   `run()`: Sets environment for running the proposal.
+It sets `addresses`. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`.
 -   `build()`: In this example, L1 NFT Bridge is upgraded to new implementation.
 The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier` that will call actions in `build`, that is optimism multisig in this example.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier` that will call actions in `build`.
+Caller is optimism multisig for this example.
 -   `simulate()`: Execute the proposal actions outlined in the `build()` step.
 This function performs a call to `_simulateActions()` from the inherited `MultisigProposal` contract.
 Internally, `_simulateActions()` simulates a call to the [Multicall3](https://www.multicall3.com/) contract with the calldata generated from the actions set up in the build step.